VeRiDario/Sound-of-the-string/README.md

 ### The Footer

 •	It is very simple.
 It only shows the social media linked to the website.
 •	Each Social Media is a “nooper” button.
-T<When clicking on them, he website will open a new tab showing the corresponding Social Media page.
+When clicking on them, he website will open a new tab showing the corresponding Social Media page.

 ![Image 8](https://user-images.githubusercontent.com/89994195/186780481-9e14db7f-966f-4b5f-8144-2dbc888f3de5.png)